P25Scanners/hack-the-left/README.md

 To Do's: Create a rtl-sdr driver for P25 scanning.

-In order to write a driver for the RTL-SDR, use the USRP driver rhodey wrote as an example.....
+In order to write a driver for the RTL-SDR, use the USRP driver rhodey wrote as an example.....<br>
 Step 1.
-Extend the TuneableSampleSource class like in the Usrp module Step 2.
+Extend the TuneableSampleSource class like in the Usrp module <br>
+Step 2.
 Implement TuneableSampleSourceProvider like in UsrpProvider